IntelliJ IDEA 2024.3 Help

 CPU profiling

 CPU profiling works by periodically collecting the stack traces of all running threads.
-To achieve this, IntelliJ IDEA profiler uses both JVM and OS APIs, which allows you to get insight into the native part and ensures accurate JVM profiling even for corner-cases where profilers that only query JVM usually fail.
+To achieve this, IntelliJ Profiler uses both JVM and OS APIs, which allows you to get insight into the native part and ensures accurate JVM profiling even for corner-cases where profilers that only query JVM usually fail.

 Diagram illustrating the capturing of stack traces